SPOT

 Location

-2-5-1-6 Jinya-cho, Muroran City
+2-5-1-6 Jinyacho, Muroran City

-10 minutes drive from JR Honwanishi Station
+10 minutes by car from JR Motowanishi Station

-The information is current as of March 2024.
+*Information listed is current as of March 2025.

-Please check the official website for details.
+*The information posted may be subject to change, so please check the official website for details.